 - Take classes that require presentations.

-- Participate in group projects that encourage teamwork and develope leadership skills.
+- Participate in group projects that encourage teamwork and develop leadership skills.

 - Take classes that require significant research and evaluation of sources, including proper citation of sources within written documents.